rentzi/netRewireAnalyze/README.md

 **Right** _Network representation of the anatomical connections with the numbers indicating the strengths of the connection_

-I wrote this package while working on a project on adaptive rewiring and learning.
-The culmination of this effort is a paper that is currently under review (_Adaptive rewiring based on diffusion balances stability and plasticity in weighted networks while evolving ‘brain-like’ structure._ Ilias Rentzeperis, Cees van Leeuwen).
-My goal was to dig deeper on the rewiring methods and metrics used to characterize the connectivity of the matrices.
+I wrote this package while working on a project on adaptive rewiring and learning that eventually culminated in the following paper:\
+Rentzeperis, I., van Leeuwen, C. [Adaptive rewiring evolves brain-like structure in weighted networks.](https://www.nature.com/articles/s41598-020-62204-7)Sci Rep 10, 6075 (2020).\
+You can freely use the code; please cite the paper if you do so.

 This package contains modules that implement the following:
 1. Three rewiring models that result in small world networks, for both binary and weighted networks.
 These are: